jclaeson/spotify_trivia_app/replit.md

 # Guess That Track - Spotify Trivia Game

 ## Overview
 An interactive music trivia game built with Expo React Native that challenges users to identify songs from short audio previews.
-The app integrates with Spotify to fetch user playlists and allows searching for themed playlists.
+The app integrates with Spotify to fetch user playlists.

 ## Recent Changes
+- **November 19, 2024**: Removed playlist search functionality
+  - Simplified GameSetupScreen to only show user's own playlists
+  - Removed search bar and search-related code
+  - Cleaner, more focused playlist selection experience
 - **November 18, 2024**: Premium users can now play all tracks with 15-second snippets
   - Changed preview duration to 15 seconds for all users
   - **Premium users**: Use Spotify Web Playback SDK to play first 15 seconds of ANY track
   - **Free users**: Use preview URLs (only tracks with preview URLs available)
   - Added "Open in Spotify" button to open full track in Spotify web player
   - Premium playback uses event-driven state tracking for accurate position monitoring
-  - Both Premium and free users get 15-second playback duration
+  - Fixed device activation with retry logic to prevent 404 errors
   - Fixed server.js port configuration: backend uses 8082, Expo uses 8081
 - **November 17, 2024**: Initial app creation with Spotify OAuth integration
   - Implemented complete game flow with authentication, playlist selection, gameplay, and results
-  - Added playlist search functionality allowing users to search by theme/keywords
   - Configured for web browser sharing with friends
   - Set up configurable preview duration in `constants/config.ts`
   - Updated deployment to serve web version at root URL (not just QR code landing page)